mrstefangrimm/prfServo/README.md

 TMATH: Type for the polynomial fitting and the parameters.
 Has to be a floating-point number.

 ### Classes
-template<typename TOUT, typename TMATH> class prfServoImplBase : Derive from this class an write your own implementation.
+template<typename TOUT, typename TMATH> class prfServoImplBase :
+Derive from this class an write your own implementation.
 Make sure TOUT and TMATH are the same data types as used for prfServo.

+template<typename TORD, typename TIN, typename TOUT, typename TMATH>
+class prfServo :
+Instantiate an object of this an use it as your Servo library.

+template<typename TOUT, typename TMATH>
+class prfServo2ImplBase :
+Derive from this class an write your own implementation.
+Make sure TOUT and TMATH are the same data types as used for prfServo.

+template<typename TORD, typename TIN, typename TOUT, typename TMATH>
+class prfServo2 :
-template<typename TORD, typename TIN, typename TOUT, typename TMATH> class prfServo : Instantiate an object of this an use it as your Servo library.
+Instantiate an object of this an use it as your Servo library.